 D. Location-Based Services: Detecting the location to find the place where the car was parked in a parking lot

 With the growth of cities observed in recent decades, some spaces and buildings have become vast and complex, which is the case for large shopping centres and parking spaces.
 In these spaces, finding a particular car is not always easy, especially if the visitor is not a regular user of the same space.
 These problems can be minimised using navigation systems for indoor environments.
 These tools are like the standard GPS used to find the way to a specific destination.
 It facilitates navigation within the parking lot.
-The primary function of these solutions is to indicate the shortest way to a particular car.
+The primary function of these solutions is to indicate the shortest route to a particular car.

 Critical View of State of the Art